Trumpeter, bandleader, singer and composer Louis Prima, known

 the first Disney animated feature to be shown in South America before it is screened in the USA.)

-Actor Steve Guttenberg, star of the 1997 TV movie Tower of Terror (based on the Disney World attraction) is born in New York.
-In 1987 he co-starred in the Touchstone Pictures comedy release Three Men and a Baby and the 1990 follow-up Three Men and a Little Lady.
-(Film fans will know Guttenberg best from such classics as Diner, Cocoon, and the 4 Police Academy movies.)
+Actor, director, writer and producer Steve Guttenberg, star of the 1997 TV movie Tower of Terror (based on the Disney World attraction) is born in Brooklyn, New York (though the family will later move to North Massapequa on Long Island).
+He co-starred in the 1987 Touchstone Pictures comedy release Three Men and a Baby and the 1990 follow-up Three Men and a Little Lady.
+His ABC credits include episodes of According to Jim, Dancing with the Stars, and The Goldbergs.
+(With a career spanning 4 decades, film fans will know Guttenberg best from such classics as Diner, Cocoon, Short Circuit, and the 4 Police Academy movies.)

 Tokyo Disneyland welcomes its 120-millionth guest!